matheusfenolio/Class-SQL-Methods/v2/README.md

 It's a class with static functions to make easy the use with databases in C# projects.
 This is the version 2.
 Now you have compatibility with SqlServer, MySql and Oracle.

+### References

+Please, note of you need to add 3 references to you project.

+* Newtonsoft.Json
+* MySql.Data
+* Oracle.ManagedDataAccess

 ### Configuration file

 ```JSON